 Brindisi ferries connect Italy with Greece, Ionian Islands, Kefalonia & Albania with crossings available to Patras & Igoumenitsa (in Greece), Corfu, Zakynthos & Paxi (in Ionian Islands), Sami (in Kefalonia) & Vlora & Saranda (in Albania).
-Brindisi Ferry crossings are operated by Grimaldi Lines, European Seaways & Red Star Ferries and depending on time of year you’ll find a choice of up to 47 ferry crossings weekly.
+Brindisi Ferry crossings are operated by Grimaldi Lines, European Seaways, Red Star Ferries & European Ferries and depending on time of year you’ll find a choice of up to 47 ferry crossings weekly.

 Brindisi ferry port is located in a wide funnel-shaped bay wedged into the coast in the south-east of Italy in the Apulia region.

 The port of Brindisi has always been considered as the gateway to the east and is one of the biggest commercial and industrial marinas on the Adriatic Sea.
 Brindisi provides crossings to the Greek mainland, the Ionian islands and Albania.
 There are regular departures in mid and high season to match the demand for the locals and tourists.

 Due to its popularity as a destination, holiday accommodation and numerous restaurants are located close to the port.

 If you need to spend a night at or near Brindisi ferry port before or after your trip or if you are looking for accommodation for your entire stay, please visit our Brindisi Accommodation page for the best accommodation prices and one of the largest selections available online!